AcapRisyaht/BloodofNagra/README.md.txt

 - Unity 2021.3 LTS
 - Krita (Pixel Art)
 - GitHub for version control
-- Built on a mid-range laptop (HP 14-am036tx)
+- Built on a mid-range laptop

 ---